Complete results for a numerical evaluation of interior point solvers for large-scale optimal power flow problems: Optimization software

 In what follows we describe several different primal-dual interior point methods used by many practitioners for OPF problems and provided in the software package \matpower{}.

-\begin{description} \item \IPOPT{}~\cite{IPOPT2006} is a software package for large-scale nonlinear optimization.
-It implementes a primal-dual interior-point algorithm with a filter line-search method for nonlinear programming, second-order corrections, and inertia correction of the KKT matrix.
-It is written in C++ by Andreas W\"achter and Carl Laird and it is released as open source code under the Eclipse Public License (EPL).
-It is distributed by the COIN-OR\footnote{\url{https://projects.coin-or.org/Ipopt}} initiative.
-Pre-built MEX binaries for Windows available with OPTI Toolbox and high-performance IPOPT-PARDISO and \matpower{} pre-built MEX binaries for Mac and Linux from the PARDISO project\footnote{\url{https://www.pardiso-project.org}}.
+\begin{description} \item \IPOPT{}~\cite{IPOPT2005, IPOPT2006} is a software package for large-scale nonlinear optimization.
+It implementes a primal-dual interior-point algorithm with a filter line-search method for nonlinear programming, second-order corrections, and inertia correction.
+Benchmarks have shown that MA57~\cite{HSL} and PARDISO~\cite{Pardiso:2006} are often the most reliable direct sparse linear solvers within \IPOPT{}.
+It is written in C++ by Andreas W\"achter and Carl Laird and it is released as open source code\footnote{\url{https://github.com/coin-or/Ipopt}} under the Eclipse Public License (EPL).

-\item \BELTISTOS{}~\cite{beltistos} contains a structure exploiting, data-compression algorithms for extreme scalability and low memory footprint for OPF problems and its multiperiod and security-constrainted extensions.

-\item \MIPS{}~\cite{Wang:2007},\cite{Wang:Thesis} is a primal-dual interior-point solver introduced by Wang for OPF problems.
+\item \MIPS{}~\cite{Wang:2007,Wang:Thesis, mipsManual} is a primal-dual interior-point solver introduced by Wang for OPF problems.
 It is entirely implemeted in MATLAB code and distributed with \matpower{}.
-We assume that step control is enabled (not by default), which implements additional step-size control in the MIPS algorithm.
+We assume that step control is enabled (not enabled by default), which implements additional step-size control in the MIPS algorithm.

-\item \FMINCON{}~\cite{Byrd:1999},~\cite{Byrd:2000} is a gradient-based method, the default optimization method of the MATLAB optimization toolbox, and it is designed to work on problems where the objective and constraint functions are both continuous and have continuous first derivatives.
-In its default setting it uses an interior point solver that can exploit the Hessian of the Lagrangian
+\item \FMINCON{}~\cite{Byrd:1999,Byrd:2000} is a gradient-based method, the default optimization method of the MATLAB optimization toolbox, and it is designed to work on problems where the objective and constraint functions are both continuous and have continuous first derivatives.
+In its default setting it uses an interior point solver that can exploit the Hessian of the Lagrangian.
+The IP method applies projected conjugate gradient (PCG) method to solve the linear systems in an iterative fashion.

-\item \KNITRO{}~\cite{KNITRO} Artelys \KNITRO{}\footnote{\url{https://www.artelys.com/en/optimization-tools/knitro}} is a commercial software package for solving large-scale mathematical optimization problems. \KNITRO{} is specialized for nonlinear optimization. \KNITRO{} offers four different optimization algorithms for solving optimization problems.
+\item \KNITRO{}~\cite{KNITRO} is a commercial software package from Artelys\footnote{\url{https://www.artelys.com/solvers/knitro}} for solving large-scale mathematical optimization problems. \KNITRO{} is specialized for nonlinear optimization. \KNITRO{} offers four different optimization algorithms for solving optimization problems.
 Two algorithms are of the interior point type, and two are of the active set type. \KNITRO{} provides both types of algorithm for greater flexibility in solving problems, and allows crossover during the solution process from one algorithm to another.
+The IP algorithm uses direct step computation, however iterative conjugate gradient (CG) solver may be used automatically if the direct step is suspected to be of poor quality.